Richmond.gov.uk

 The final report was released on 1 July 2015 and despite considerable opposition from West London councils, local communities and politicians, it recommended building a new runway at Heathrow.

-The report recommends that the airport should only be expanded if a comprehensive package of measures are introduced.
+It recommended that the airport should only be expanded if a comprehensive package of measures were introduced.
 This includes a ban on night flights, a noise authority and a levy to fund compensation schemes.

 Our response

-In the days following the release of the report, Richmond, Hillingdon, Wandsworth and Windsor and Maidenhead councils announced that the report was flawed and that the legal, political and environmental barriers to expansion are insurmountable.
+In the days following the release of the report, Richmond, Hillingdon, Wandsworth and Windsor and Maidenhead councils announced that it was flawed and that the legal, political and environmental barriers to expansion are insurmountable.

 Other key weaknesses highlighted by the councils include: